romale/zm_remove_spam_message/README.md

 # zm_rm_spam_message
-Script to remove/mark spam message from all accounts
+Script to remove/mark spam message from all zimbra accounts